Monroe County Airport (Ohio)

 Monroe County Airport (FAA LID: 4G5) is a county-owned, public-use airport in Monroe County, Ohio, United States. located one nautical mile (2 km) north of the central business district of Woodsfield, Ohio.
 This airport is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 Facilities and aircraft

 Monroe County Airport covers an area of 105 acres (42 ha) at an elevation of 1,197 feet (365 m) above mean sea level.
 It has one runway designated 7/25 with an asphalt surface measuring 3,805 by 75 feet (1,160 x 23 m).

+The airport has a fixed-base operator that sells avgas and jet fuel.
+It offers services such as rental cars and amenities such as WiFi, a conference room, vending machines, and television.

-For the 12-month period ending June 3, 2011, the airport had 3,324 aircraft operations, an average of 277 per month: 63% general aviation, 19% military, and 18% air taxi.
-At that time there were 10 aircraft based at this airport: 90% single-engine and 10% ultralight.
+For the 12-month period ending June 30, 2020, the airport had 1,024 aircraft operations, an average of 20 per week: 94% general aviation, 5% military, and 1% air taxi.
+At that time there were 14 aircraft based at this airport: 10 single-engine airplanes and 4 helicopter.